 Even here in client-centered New York, the turncoat school of representation has its adherents.
 There was the Bronx hack who furnished an affidavit to the People explaining that the reason she hadn’t consulted a DNA expert was that she knew her client was guilty.
 Very annoying, since post-conviction testing of the purportedly incriminating swab showed a complete absence of his DNA.

-Then there was the young lady who blogged and tweeted, while the appeal was pending, that her client was a rapist.
-In a purely he-said-she-said case, where he’d plausibly testified that it was a consensual transaction with a hooker.
-After a defense that combined the cluelessness of “My Cousin Vinny” with the zeal of a fried egg, the lawyer ended by effectively telling the jury not to believe her client.
-Perhaps she was distracted by her simultaneous participation in a film being made about the trial by a women’s-rights advocate to promote the Manhattan DA’s Sex Crimes Unit.
+Then there was Kimberly Summers, a doll fresh out of law school who, after getting a bunch of time for her client, blogged and tweeted, while the appeal was still pending, that he was a rapist.
+This, in a purely he-said-she-said case where the client plausibly testified that it was a consensual encounter with a prostitute where she was bilked out of her fee.
+The prosecutor put in so much improper hearsay that even the judge had to ask defense counsel if she didn’t object.
+This zealous advocate ended by effectively telling the jury not to believe her client.
+No doubt she was distracted by her eager participation in a film being made about the trial by a women’s-rights advocate to promote the Manhattan DA’s Sex Crimes Unit.
 The blog breathlessly lauds the film, which shows her client weeping as the judge derides him at sentencing.
 With a defense lawyer like that, who needs a prosecutor?

 But for anti-client lawyering, nothing beats the Australian attorney known only as 3838, who spent years as a registered police informer against her clients.